Sylius/Sylius/UPGRADE-2.0.md

 Example:
 `$argon2i$v=19$m=65536,t=4,p=1$VVJuMnpUUWhRY1daN1ppMA$2Tx6l3I+OUx+PUPn+vZz1jI3Z6l6IHh2kpG0NdpmYWE`

-If some of your users do not have the hasher name stored in the password field you may need to configure the "migrate_from" option into Symfony, following that documentation: https://symfony.com/doc/current/security/passwords.html#configure-a-new-hasher-using-migrate-from
+If some of your users do not have the hasher name stored in the password field you may need to configure the " migrate_from" option into Symfony, following that documentation: https://symfony.com/doc/current/security/passwords.html#configure-a-new-hasher-using-migrate-from

 Note: